 Common stock - As described in Note 1, in connection with the IPO in July 2021, the Company issued 10,000 shares of Class A common stock, at a price of \$12.00 per share.
 Immediately after the IPO, 22,994 shares of Class A common stock were outstanding, including 12,994 shares issued to historical owners of the Parent.
 Also on July 23, 2021, in connection with the completion of the Reorganization Transactions, 23,543 shares of Class B common stock were issued to the Continuing Pre-IPO LLC Members.
 In August 2021, the Company sold 904 shares of Class A common stock to the underwriters pursuant to the underwriter's option to purchase additional shares.
 After underwriter discounts and commissions, the Company received net proceeds of approximately \$10,116 on August 24, 2021, which were used (i) \$9,000 to purchase 750 LLC Units from the Company's Chief Executive Officer and (ii) \$1,116 for working capital.
 On April 6, 2022, the Company entered into an underwriting agreement with certain existing stockholders, affiliates of H&W Investco (the "Selling Stockholders") and certain underwriters named therein, pursuant to which the Selling Stockholders sold 4,500 shares of Class A common stock at a price of \$20.00 per share.
 All of the shares sold in this offering were offered by the Selling Stockholders.
-In addition, the Selling Stockholders granted the underwriters a 30-day option to purchase of Class A common stock and (ii) 2,479 existing shares of Class A common stock and (ii) 2,696 newly-issued shares of Class A common stock offered by the Selling Stockholders.
+In addition, the Selling Stockholders granted the underwriters a 30-day option to purchase up to an additional 675 shares of the Company's Class A common stock, which was exercised on April 7, 2022.
+The shares sold in the offering consisted of (i) 2,479 existing shares of Class A common stock and (ii) 2,696 newly-issued shares of Class A common stock issued in connection with the exchange of LLC units held by the Selling Stockholders.
+The Company did not receive any proceeds from the sale of shares of Class A common stock offered by the Selling Stockholders.
 Simultaneously, 2,696 Class B shares were surrendered by the Selling Stockholders and canceled.
 Additionally, during the year ended December 31, 2022, pursuant to the Amended LLC agreement, certain Continuing Pre-IPO LLC Members exchanged their LLC units for 607 shares of Class A common stock on a one-for-one basis.